turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.md

 tags: rails, security, authentication, OAuth
 ---

+## Note to Insctructor

+Next time teaching this lesson, let's update the lesson plan to inlcude  using `Omniauth.mock_auth` for testing.
+There has been a good amount of confusion around this.

 ## Prework

 Draw a diagram of the OAuth handshaking process that takes place between your app and and an external API (Twitter, Facebook, Github etc)